za7ff/FeriaBoard-1/replit.md

-Admin access: Admin button positioned on the right side for easy access Admin credentials: username "admin", password "newpass123" (hidden from UI) Data persistence: Comments are permanently saved to PostgreSQL database
+Admin access: Admin button positioned on the right side for easy access Admin credentials: username "admin", password "newpass123" (hidden from UI) Data persistence: Comments are permanently saved to PostgreSQL database Personal information: Name is Meshall alHarbi, age 20, lives in Al-Qassim, Buraydah Information button: Added "Information about me" button with personal details and avatar

 # System Architecture